grensen/gif_test/README.md

 <summary>We can test the networks with our own samples:</summary>

 ![alt text](https://raw.githubusercontent.com/grensen/gif_test/master/Figures/gg_one_user_samples.gif?raw=true)
+*The Sample Storage can load a sample with a left click, or saves a sample with a right click.
+If the storage was empty, you would reset the sample with a left click on this storage.*
 </details>

 So we can also create, load and save our neural networks.